MarkusSifft/SignalSnap/README.md

 # SignalSnap: Signal Analysis In Python Made Easy
 by M. Sifft and D. Hägele

-The SignalSnap Python package is open-source software for analyzing signals in the spectral domain.
+We present a fast Python toolbox for the higher-order spectral analysis of time series.
+The usual second-order power spectrum and its higher-order generalization - so-called bi- and trispectra - are efficiently calculated on any platform.
+The toolbox supports GPU acceleration using the ArrayFire library.
+The treatment of large datasets is not limited by available RAM.
+We were able to process 11.6 GB of data (given in the hdf5 format) within just one minute to obtain a power spectrum with a one-million-point resolution using a five-year-old Nvidia GeForce GTX 1080.
+Similarly, 1000x1000 points of a trispectrum were obtained from processing 3.3 GB of data per minute.

 Here, a few outstanding features of SignalSnap:
-* Calculation of a powerspectrum within a few lines of code
-* Errors of spectral values are automatically calculated
+* Errors of spectral values are automatically calculated ([beginners example](Examples/Calculating%20Spectra%20from%20Numpy%20Array.ipynb))
-* Calculation of higher-order spectra or polyspectra (3rd and 4th order) (+ error estimation) in a few lines of code
-* Support for just-in-time import from hdf data (dataset does not have to fit in RAM)
+* Support for just-in-time import from hdf data (dataset does not have to fit in RAM) ([example](Examples/Calculating%20Polyspectra%20from%20Measurement.ipynb))
-* Function for conversion of Numpy array to hdf data is also provided
+* Function for conversion of Numpy array to hdf data is also provided ([example](Examples/Conversion%20of%20CSV%20to%20h5.ipynb))
 * Correlations between two time series can be calculated
 * All calculation can be performed on GPU (NVidia and AMD) (see Arrayfire)
 * Advanced plotting options for two-dimensional higher-order spectra